dfkaye/wheredoc/README.md

 ## Prior art

-[where.js](https://github.com/dfkaye/where.js) tests are modeled on spock's where clause and cucumber's scenario table, using these embedded in a three-star comment syntax parsed from inside a function.
+[where.js](https://github.com/dfkaye/where.js) tests are modeled on Spock's `where` clause and Cucumber's scenario outline, using these embedded in a three-asterisk comment syntax parsed from inside a function.

 ```js
 it('description', function () {